Lead in Baby Food: Transparency Update on 39 Baby Food Brands

 We still need FDA to set strong action levels, but we also need states to complement the agency’s approach with mandatory testing and disclosure.
 We are pleased to see:

-• Maryland and Virginia adopt laws similar to California’s AB 899 to capture regional brands and to strengthen oversight; and
+• Maryland, Virginia and Illinois adopt laws similar to California’s AB 899 to capture regional brands and to strengthen oversight; and

 • California’s legislature considering a bill to expand the AB 899 approach to prenatal multivitamins.

-1. More regional brands will be required to make test results publicly available in 2026 if selling baby food in Maryland or Virginia because they adopted similar laws in 2024 and 2025 respectively. ↩︎
+1. More regional brands will be required to make test results publicly available in 2026 if selling baby food in Maryland, Illinois, and Virginia because they have adopted similar laws. ↩︎

 Leave a Reply